Weather plays a big part in the success of any painting project. You already know it’s never a good idea to paint in the rain, but what about the sun?

 You cannot paint in the sun due to the UV rays and the higher surface and air temperature.
 Although paint will dry faster under such conditions, there will also be problems such as bubbling, flaking, and chalking.

-This article will tell you everything you need to know about painting in the sun and how it affects drying and curing.
+This article will tell you everything you need to know about painting in the sun and how it affects the drying process, and curing.
 Let’s get started!

 Can You Paint or Spray Paint in Direct Sunlight?

 You should not paint or spray paint in direct sunlight.
-Sunlight can heat the surface of the building, preventing the paint from adhering properly.
+Sunlight can heat the surface of the building, leading to poor paint adhesion.
 Most exterior paints should be applied at 50°F to 90°F (10°C to 32°C) depending on your specific paint brand.

-Also, direct sunlight can increase the surface temperature of the house by 10°F to 20° F (-12°C to -7°C).
+Also, the direct impact of sunlight can increase the surface temperature of the house by 10°F to 20°F (-12°C to -7°C).
 This means that even if it’s 70°F (20°C) outside, it’d be too hot to apply paint if the sun is out, as the surface would be too hot.